Approximately 56 species of scorpions have been identified in Arizona.

 - Respiratory problems with possible respiratory arrest.

-If you are stung by a scorpion please call the poison center at 1-800-222-1222.
-We will give you first aid suggestions as well as follow up with you to make sure you are not one of the people who have a dangerous reaction.
+If you are stung by a scorpion, call the poison center at 1-800-222-1222.
+We will give you first aid suggestions as well as follow up with you to make sure you did not have a dangerous reaction.